Skyscanner/backpack-android/CONTRIBUTING.md

 ```

 ### Espresso tests
 If your component contains logic that can't be verified via snapshot tests you can use espresso to test the logic.
-These tests live in the `Backpack` (for View components) or `backpack-compose` (for Compose components) module, depending on the component.
+These tests live in the `Backpack` (for View components) or `backpack-compose` (for Compose components) module.

 To run connected tests run